legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 | 4️⃣ | SBC | Only if all others unavailable or profile reset workflow logic applies |

 - The HD Audio toggle appears strongly associated with whether these codec renegotiation behaviors occur.
-- Absolute Volume state has no effect on this priority ordering.
+- Absolute Volume state did not appear to significantly affect this priority ordering.
 - Developer Options codec selections override this priority chain only if explicitly forced.